Compartment syndrome: Chronic

 Chronic exertional compartment syndrome (CECS) may cause pain, tightness, cramps, weakness, and numbness.
 This pain can last for months or even years, but rest may relieve it.
 There may also be mild weakness in the affected area.

 Exercise causes these symptoms.
 They start with muscle tightness, then a painful burning if exercise continues.
 A few minutes after exercise stops, the compartment pressure will drop, relieving the pain.
 Symptoms occur after a certain level of exercise.
 This threshold can range anywhere from 30 seconds of running to 2–3 miles of running.
 CECS most often occurs in the lower leg.
 The anterior compartment is most affected.
 Foot drop is a common symptom.

 Causes

 Acute

 Acute compartment syndrome (ACS) is a medical emergency.
-It can develop after traumatic injuries, like car accidents, gunshot wounds, fractures, or intense sports.
+It can develop after traumatic injuries, such as car accidents, gunshot wounds, fractures, or intense sports.
 Examples include a severe crush injury or an open or closed fracture of an extremity.
 Rarely, ACS can develop after a minor injury or another medical issue.
 It can also affect the thigh, buttock, hand, abdomen, and foot.
 The most common cause of acute compartment syndrome is a fractured bone, usually the tibia.
 Leg compartment syndrome occurs in 1–10% of tibial fractures.
 It is strongly linked to tibial diaphysis fractures and other tibial injuries.
 Direct injury to blood vessels can reduce blood flow to soft tissues, causing compartment syndrome.
 Compartment syndrome can also be caused by: